unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 You would expect it from all of the lock engine, but sadly only few of the works reliably.

-For such a reason the master process has to allocate an additional thread (the 'deadlock' detector) constantly checking for non-robust unreleased locks mapped to dead processes.
+For such a reason the uWSGI master process has to allocate an additional thread (the 'deadlock' detector) constantly checking for non-robust unreleased locks mapped to dead processes.

 It is a pain, whoever tell you IPC locking is easy should be accepted in a JEDI school...